JulianGerhard21/linearsvc_document_classifier/README.md

 python classify_lsvc.py
 ```

-Keep in mind, that you might have to close the plot in exercise 6 for proceeding to print
+Keep in mind, that you might have to close the plot for proceeding to print
 the confusion matrix.

 ### Use your own dataset